danielgallagher8/flask_website/README.md

-# template
+# website
-Template to use for other GitHub repos
+Website design using Flask (Python) with HTML, CSS and other web development languages